Rutherther/vhdl-i2c/doc/index.md

 The entity supports ``scl`` stretching.
 When the data are not yet read (that should be signaled by ``confirm_read_i``), it will stretch the ``scl`` to prevent loss of data.
+The data are stored in a separate buffer when full data are received.
+This makes it possible to start receiving next byte immediately without having to wait for read from another entity.
+However, if the receive buffer gets full with second byte, there is need for the stretching.
 For master, this means ``scl`` is not generated, for slave it means it's held down even though the master is trying to let go to get high level.

-The entity is also responsible for acknowledging the received data.
+The entity is also responsible for acknowledging the received data when ``generate_ack_i`` is set.
-All data are acknowledged.

 Table: Ports of ``rx`` entity